alis0712/Multithreading-Multiprocesing/README.md

 This interprets more specifically to preventing production with a full buffer and prevents consumption with an empty buffer.

-The second project is implementing the Least Recently Used Algorithm.
+The second project is implementing the Least Recently Used Algorithm made in UNIX.
 Operating systems that use paging for memory management, page replacement algorithms are needed to decide which page is needed to be replaced when new page comes in.
 Whenever a new page is referred and not present in memory, a page fault error occurs and Operating system replaces one of the